ElectronicsOSU/raspbian-osuwireless/README.md

 ## How to connect a Raspberry Pi (3 or Zero W) running Raspbian to osuwireless

-After "burning" an image of Raspbian to an SD card, make a file named wpa_supplicant.conf on the root of the SD card's boot partition with the following content (replace name.# and something-secret with your OSU username and password, keep the quotes).
+Make a file named wpa_supplicant.conf on the root of the SD card's boot partition with the following content (replace name.# and something-secret with your OSU username and password, keep the quotes).

 ```